01 of 06

 Watch a video of the trick in action here.

 You can easily make the gimmick yourself and perform the illusion by following these step-by-step instructions.
 This easy trick is particularly good for beginners and kids as it requires no complicated moves.

 You bring out a playing card and show it on both sides.
-You rest the card about half an inch above your palm-up hand and make a few adjustments.
+You rest the card about 1/2 inch above your palm-up hand and make a few adjustments.
 Suddenly, you let go of the card and it's seen to be floating above your hand as if it’s suspended in mid-air.
 You grab the card with your other hand and then show both sides of the cards.
-You have apparently broken the laws of gravity.
+You look to have broken the laws of gravity.

-The card floats courtesy of a gimmicked card that I show you how to make.
+The card floats courtesy of a gimmicked card that you learn how to make.

-- scissors (or better yet, a razor blade or Exacto knife)
+- scissors (or better yet, a razor blade or X-Acto knife)

 02 of 06